rust-lang/book/nostarch/chapter04.md

 }
 ```

-Attempting to modify a borrowed value
+Listing -6: Attempting to modify a borrowed value

 Here’s the error: